 - Microsoft Visual C# 2013 Step by Step

 C# 5.0 In A Nutshell is my go-to book for all things C# related.
 It has a comprehensive list of C#’s features and very good descriptions.
 I highly recommend it for all C# developers.
-CLR Via C# offers a “deep dive” in many part of the CLR.
+CLR Via C# offers a “deep dive” in many parts of the CLR.
 This book will give you a much deeper understanding of the CLR and C# and is definitely recommended if you are looking to become an expert in C#.
 Pro C# 5.0 and the .Net Framework is another great reference book for C#, but also touches on some of the other .Net components like WPF, WCF, and WF libraries.
 Finally, Microsoft Visual C# 2013 Step by Step is a great book for newer programmers looking for a “Step by Step” approach to C#.

 In addition to the books, I went through the course “Programming in C# Jump Start” on Microsoft Virtual Academy.
 These were a great set of videos and I definitely recommend them.
-The presenters, Jerry Nixon and Daren May, were very knowledgable and very fun to watch, which is rare for any kind of computer programming related video.
+The presenters, Jerry Nixon and Daren May, were very knowledgeable and very fun to watch, which is rare for any kind of computer programming related video.
 But again, the videos alone were not really enough to prepare you for the exam.
 I really wish they had done more videos because I really liked the way they presented, and I definitely would have been willing to pay money for those videos if they had them.

 I came across this blog post by Jack Kinsella on how he uses a flashcard app called Anki to master programming languages.
 So I decide to utilize the above 2 books to create an Anki set of flashcards which I then studied on a daily basis on my computer and my iPad.
 I found the spaced repetition to actually work quite well, although it took some adjustment to use this for learning technical details that require a lot of code.

 For example, one of the technical skills you are supposed to know is how to generate code at runtime using CodeDOM.
 This is a huge topic which is only discussed briefly in both books.
-So I just created a flashcard to touch on the high level parts of CodeDom, and then included code in the answer section so I could review the relevant code with the question.
-However this didn’t really lead to a solid understanding of the particular skill.
+So I just created a flashcard to touch on the high-level parts of CodeDom, and then included code in the answer section so I could review the relevant code with the question.
+However, this didn’t really lead to a solid understanding of the particular skill.

 I wasn’t sure what to expect when I took the test, but one thing that stood out to me was that there was a large amount of code for each question.
 This meant the questions took longer as I had to read through and understand the code.
 Thus I would have focused more on code in my studies that I actually did.